mtaruno/mtaruno/README.md

 **mtaruno/mtaruno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-🔭 Some things I am currently working on:
-- Full Time Solutions Architect at Alibaba Cloud Indonesia
+🔭 Current Role: Full Time Solutions Architect in Alibaba Cloud Indonesia
-- AI Recommendation Engine Demo

-🟣 I'm continuously learning: Machine Learning Engineering, Financial Literacy (Markets and Financial Math), and Entrepeneurship (Value Creation)
+- 🟣 I'm continuously learning: Machine Learning Engineering, Financial Literacy (Markets and Financial Math), and Entrepeneurship (Value Creation)
-🌱 I’m currently learning (other than ML) Android Development, Chinese, Music Production, Chess, Table Tennis 💬 Ask me about `how AI is changing the world`, `Machine Learning in Production`, the `Why I Love Data Science and Tech`, and `How Companies can Leverage Big Data and Analytics`
+- 🌱 I’m currently learning (other than ML) Android Development, Chinese, Music Production, Chess, Table Tennis
+- 💬 Ask me about `how AI is changing the world`, `Machine Learning in Production`, the `Why I Love Data Science and Tech`, and `How Companies can Leverage Big Data and Analytics`
-📫 How to reach me: **matthew.taruno@gmail.com**
+- 📫 How to reach me: **matthew.taruno@gmail.com**
-🌐 **www.matthewtaruno.com**
+- 🌐 **www.matthewtaruno.com**
 <!-- <h3 align="left">Tools and Frameworks:</h3> -->
 <!-- <a href="https://www.tensorflow.org" target="_blank"> -->